 SDCEP develops guidance to support the provision of safe, effective, person-centred patient care and to improve oral health in Scotland.
-Any individual, group or organisation may propose a topic for guidance development by SDCEP by completing and submitting the topic proposal form (both electronic and paper versions are available).
+Any individual, group or organisation may propose a topic for guidance development by SDCEP by completing and submitting the topic proposal form.
 The Programme Development Team (PDT) is responsible for administering new project proposals and for carrying out preliminary scoping work, including horizon-scanning literature reviews and searches for other relevant guidance, regulations or legislation.
-A decision on whether to approve a topic for guidance development is made jointly by the
+A decision on whether to approve a topic for guidance development is made jointly by the PDT and the Steering Group, taking into account the feasibility of the proposed new topic, the likely impact on the activities of the Programme if the project is approved and the following selection criteria:

 1 Clarkson JE, Ramsay CR, Eccles MP, et al. The translation research in a dental setting (TRiaDS) programme protocol.
-Implementation Science: IS.
+Implementation Science : IS.
 2010;5:57.